makarov-m/Codility_task_2/README.md

 cd {path/folder_name}
 docker-compose up -d
 ```
-3. Connect to database using cloudbeaver client
+3. Connect to database using cloudbeaver client using address http://localhost:8080/ in your browser.
+The connection will be ready to recieve request after ~30 sec after launching the container.

-- set up admin credentials
+- at the beginning set up admin credentials in cloudbeaver
 - Host: postgres
 - Port: 5432
 - User: postgres